PrateekShrivastawa/University/README.md

-# University
+# Sample University Website
-"Srivastava University"(only front end side) developed by me using html,css and javascript.
+A simple website created to revision all concept of HTML,CSS and JavaScript.